 His largest work, titled “Fifty Acres,” is a multi-year study of one bucolic farm and garden estate in the Hudson Valley, owned by renowned NYC florist, Zezé.
 It encompasses four ongoing photographic series: Big Blooms, Fowl Portraits, Paradisus and Disturbed Paradise.
 For Lange, each of these functions as a different form of exploration within the greater context of the landscape and the creatures which occupy it, infused all the while with his love of formal portraiture, a painterly eye, and an elegant wit.

 Paul Lange’s photographs are highly sought after and are included in prominent art collections worldwide.
-A new series of photographs: “Big Blooms: Orchids,” will be featured in a solo exhibition at the Chicago Botanic Garden in 2018.
+A new series of photographs: “Big Blooms: Orchids,” will be featured in a solo exhibition at the Chicago Botanic Garden February 10 - September 24, 2018.